basicx-StrgV/ReRead/README.md

 # ReRead

  # ❗ Attention
-This project was my on of my first projects.
+This project was on of my first projects.
 I mainly did it to learn and test.
-It will not receive any more updates, including security patches, because I don't use the program and the functionality is pretty limited.
+It will not receive any updates, including security patches, because I don't use the program and the functionality is pretty limited.

 ## What is ReRead